Nacho114/swissdef-template/static/markdown/warranty_and_returns/doc_en.md

 ### What's Covered

-All AED defibrillators sold by Swiss Defibrillator come with a 2-year limited warranty covering defects in materials and workmanship under normal use, subject to the conditions and exclusions set forth in this policy.
+All AED defibrillators sold by Swiss Defibrillator come with an 8-year limited warranty provided by the manufacturer, Philips, covering defects in materials and workmanship under normal use, subject to the conditions and exclusions set forth in this policy.

 ### What's Not Covered